Cataract sunglasses: Why they are important, and how to find the best pair

 When you’ve just had cataract surgery, it’s a good idea to look for sunglasses that offer maximum protection for your eyes.
 Here are the main features eye doctors say you should look for while shopping for cataract sunglasses:

-Plenty of UV protection – Get sunglasses that are at least UV 400, Khan recommends.
+Plenty of UV protection – Get sunglasses that are at least UV 400, Dr. Khan recommends.
 That’s because UV 400 sunglasses block virtually 100 percent of UV rays.
 These sunglasses filter out light wavelengths up to 400 nanometers, which includes UVA and UVB rays.
+By law, all U.S. sunglasses provide a high level of protection regardless of price.

 Quality – You don’t have to spend hundreds of dollars on a pair of post-cataract surgery sunglasses, but you may want to invest a little more in a quality pair that will last.
 Sunglasses labeled UV 400 tend to be a little on the pricier side.